Argentina thank 'post of God', prepare for Belgium

 Messi and Aguero love playing together, and the absence of their spark and intuition could be seen against the Swiss.

-Coach Alejandro Sabella, however, was defensive of his charges, in a tournament where few of the favourites have been able to steam-roller supposedly weaker opposition.
+Coach Alejandro Sabella, however, was defensive of his charges, in a tournament where few of the favorites have been able to steam-roller supposedly weaker opposition.

 "I'm normally a self-critical person.
 Sometimes I prefer to do that in front of the team, sometimes in front of you, but I believe the team played well," he told reporters.